mhbashari/awesome-persian-nlp-ir/README.md

   - [FAspell](https://lindat.mff.cuni.cz/repository/xmlui/handle/11372/LRT-1547) - FASpell dataset was developed for the evaluation of spell checking algorithms.
 It contains a set of pairs of misspelled Persian words and their corresponding corrected forms similar to the ASpell dataset used for English.

 ### Machine Tanslation
+#### Parallel Corpus
   - [TEP: Tehran English-Persian Parallel Corpus](http://ece.ut.ac.ir/node/100869?destination=node%2F100869) - First free English-Persian corpus.
   - [OPUS: the open parallel corpus](http://opus.lingfil.uu.se/) - OPUS is a growing collection of translated texts from the web.
 In the OPUS project we try to convert and align free online data, to add linguistic annotation, and to provide the community with a publicly available parallel corpus.
 OPUS is based on open source products and the corpus is also delivered as an open content package.
 We used several tools to compile the current collection.
 All pre-processing is done automatically.
 No manual corrections have been carried out.

+#### Monolingual Corpus
+- [TMC: Tehran Monolingual Corpus](http://ece.ut.ac.ir/en/node/940) - The Tehran Monolingual Corpus (TMC) is a large-scale Persian monolingual corpus.
+TMC is suited for Language Modeling and relevant research areas in Natural Language Processing.
+The corpus is extracted from Hamshahri Corpus and ISNA news agency website.
+The quality of Hamshahri corpus is improved for language modeling purpose by a series of tokenization and spell-checking steps.

+#### Comparable Corpus

 ### Web Collected
   - [W2C – Web to Corpus – Corpora](https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0022-6133-9) - A set of corpora for 120 languages automatically collected from wikipedia and the web.